pvdz/preval/tests/cases/normalize/member_access/array_as_prop_unknown.md

 Denormalized calls: Same

 Todos triggered:
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Array_from
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Array_from